 Opening Night bar provision and attendance.
 Simple nibbles are provided at event, though if more food is desired this is the Artist’s financial responsibility.

 Commission The Artist is not required to sell work.
-However, if they do so receives 25% commission on all artwork sales, with all funds going towards the continuation and sustainability of the organisation.
+However, if they do so WTS receives 25% commission on all artwork sales, with all funds going towards the continuation and sustainability of the organisation.
 The Artist retains the remaining 75% commission.

 3. INSTALL AND DE-INSTALL

-Installation of exhibition is the responsibility of the Artist. staff can provide advice, however are not responsible for installing work.
+Installation of exhibition is the responsibility of the Artist.
+WTS staff can provide advice, however are not responsible for installing work.
 The Artist will endeavour to be as organised as possible to ensure this process runs smoothly, e.g. hanging works are ready for installation with D hooks etc.

-provides basic tools for installation as well as materials to carry out minor repairs (filler, sandpaper, paint etc).
+WTS provides basic tools for installation as well as materials to carry out minor repairs (filler, sandpaper, paint etc).
 Beyond minor touch-ups, the Artist must pay for wall paint.
 This must be purchased from an approved supplier.
 Major re-painting to cover wall-based artwork must be properly prepared and carried out.
 This includes thorough sanding and priming before painting, and recommended drying time between coats.
-The Artist may need to negotiate with extra time to complete this by the handover date.
+The Artist may need to negotiate with WTS extra time to complete this by the handover date.

 De-installation of exhibition is the responsibility of the Artist.
-Upon completion, the Artist must to return the space to in the condition in which it is was received.
+Upon completion, the Artist must to return the space to WTS in the condition in which it is was received.
 This includes removing all hanging devices from walls or ceiling, puttying and sanding holes, painting walls and plinths, sweeping and mopping floor.
 The remaining $300 from exhibition fee will not be returned if these terms have not been met.

 4. COMMENCEMENT AND COMPLETION OF EXHIBITION

-The staff will meet the Artist at the space on the Friday before install date to supply the Artist with a key. do not work Mondays and therefore cannot provide the Artist with a key on the first day of install.
+The WTS staff will meet the Artist at the space on the Friday before install date to supply the Artist with a key.
+WTS staff do not work Mondays and therefore cannot provide the Artist with a key on the first day of install.

 The Artist agrees to complete the exhibition and return the key to the Gallery once de-install is completed on the final Sunday of the exhibition period.

 The Artist agrees to invigilate the gallery every Saturday, 10am-2pm, during the exhibition period.
-This is extremely important to the integrity of .
+This is extremely important to the integrity of WTS.
 Dependable, reliable gallery open hours allow our artists to harness maximum audience attendance.
 If the artist fails to sit (or find someone to sit) the gallery on the Saturdays during their exhibition period, a penalty may apply which will be taken out of the remaining exhibition fee.

 The Artist agrees to record gallery attendance numbers on the calendar provided at the space.

-will invigilate during the weekday opening hours of Wed-Fri 12-5pm.
+WTS will invigilate during the weekday opening hours of Wed-Fri 12-5pm.

 The Artist is responsible for de-installing the exhibition by the final Sunday of the exhibition period.
-A $de-install fee is required if the Artist is unable to de-install the exhibition, which will be carried out by .
+A $500 de-install fee is required if the Artist is unable to de-install the exhibition, which will be carried out by WTS.

-Upon completion of the exhibition, will release the remaining $300 exhibition fee to the Artist, assuming all conditions in this contract are met.
+Upon completion of the exhibition, WTS will release the remaining $300 exhibition fee to the Artist, assuming all conditions in this contract are met.
 If conditions are not met, funds will be deducted accordingly from exhibition fee.

 5. MAINTENANCE